Solving the mystery of Civil War submarine deaths

 "Most importantly, it appears it didn't wind down naturally," according to a 2007 update by a research partnership known as the Hunley Project.
 "Something traumatic -- perhaps water, a shock wave, or some other intervening force -- caused it to stop at that precise time."

 Friends of the Hunley -- part of the Hunley Project, which was not involved in the new research -- declined to comment on the research.
-The organization maintains and research the original submarine.
+The organization maintains and researches the original submarine.

 Prior naval research has concluded that "neither phase of the explosion was severe enough ... to have significantly impacted Hunley."